spinnaker/spinnaker.github.io/reference/managed-delivery/resource-status/index.md

 While Spinnaker is managing a resource, manual changes made via the UI or the API will be automatically reversed ("stomped") in favor of the declarative configuration.

+### Happy
+{%
+  include
+  figure
+  image_path="./resource-status-happy.png"
+  caption="Example of a resource with the Happy status"
+%}

+When a resource has a Happy status, all is well and the actual state of the resource matches its declarative configuration.

+If Spinnaker detects a drift from the declarative configuration in the future, the resource status will change to [Diff](/reference/managed-delivery/resource-status/#diff).
+Once Spinnaker starts taking automatic action to correct the drift, the status will change to [Actuating](/reference/managed-delivery/resource-status/#actuating).

+While Spinnaker is managing a resource, manual changes made via the UI or the API will be automatically reversed ("stomped") in favor of the declarative configuration.

+### Unhappy
+{%
+  include
+  figure
+  image_path="./resource-status-unhappy.png"
+  caption="Example of a resource with the Unhappy status"
+%}

+When a resource has an Unhappy status, it means Spinnaker detected a drift from the declarative configuration but hasn't been able to resolve it through automatic actions.
+This might mean that the actions Spinnaker has taken are failing, or something else is preventing the actions from having their desired effect.

+While a resource is Unhappy, Spinnaker will continue trying to resolve the drift and may eventually succeed.
+If it does, the resource will transition to the [Happy](/reference/managed-delivery/resource-status/#happy) status.

+You can go to the Tasks view in your app to see the actions Spinnaker is taking and troubleshoot.
+If you decide manual intervention is needed to remedy any issues you might discover, you can temporarily pause management on the Config view for your app.

 ### Paused
 {%
   include